 The Crushing Weight of the "Manual Tax"

-Every hour you spend manually sifting through earnings calls, press releases, and LinkedIn profiles is an hour you aren’t selling.
+Every hour you spend manually sifting through earnings calls, press releases, and LinkedIn profiles is an hour you aren't selling.
 This "manual tax" is a massive drain on productivity.
 It leads to half-baked account plans and weak outreach that goes nowhere.
+For a deep dive into techniques like SEC filing analysis and competitive signals, see our guide to advanced account research techniques.

 The problem is simple: we're drowning in data but starved for wisdom.
 Reps struggle to connect a line in a financial report to a compelling reason to pick up the phone.
 This leads to generic messages that busy executives delete on sight.
 Even a great tech stack can’t solve the problem if the inputs are weak.